 - 1) A first survey before the vessel is put into service, either as newly built or as purchased from abroad.
-This first survey shall be carried out before the trading permit in Section 10(1) is issued for the first time. - 2) A renewal survey at intervals of no more than: - (a) 48 months from the last survey for vessels used for special purposes or authorised to operate in trade area F5. - (b) 60 months from the last survey for cargo vessels of length L of 15 to 24 m and of a scantling number 100 or above, and for Danish-registered fishing vessels. - 3) For cargo vessels with a length L of 15 to 24 m, and with a scantling number of 100 or above, there should also be: - (a) A minimum of two surveys of the external bottom of the vessel in any 5-year period, in that the interval between two such surveys should not exceed 36 months in any case.
-Survey of the external bottom shall be endorsed on the vessel's national safety certificate. - b) An annual survey of the vessel's radio equipment and AIS, including those used in life-saving devices.
+This first survey shall be carried out before the trading permit in Section 10(1) is issued for the first time. - 2) A renewal survey at intervals of no more than: - a) 48 months from the last survey for vessels used for special purposes or authorised to operate in trade area F5. - b) 60 months from the last survey for cargo vessels of length L of 15 metres or more and less than 24 metres, or with a scantling number of 100 or more and of length L of less than 24 metres, and for fishing vessels based in Denmark. - 3) For cargo vessels with a length L of 15 m or more and less than 24 m, or with a scantling number of 100 or more and with a length L of less than 24 m, additional tests shall be carried out: - a) A minimum of two surveys of the external bottom of the vessel in any 5-year period, in that the interval between two such surveys not exceeding 36 months in any case.
+A survey of the external bottom shall be endorsed on the vessel's national safety certificate. - b) An annual survey of the vessel's radio equipment and AIS including those used in the life-saving devices.
 The survey is endorsed on the national safety certificate.
 Vessels operating exclusively on domestic voyages are exempted from this survey. - 4) Additional surveys as assessed by the Danish Maritime Authority. - 5) For laid-up vessels, the Danish Maritime Authority may allow prescribed periodic surveys to be omitted in whole or in part for as long as the vessel remains laid-up.